lacerbi/bamb2022-model-fitting/README.md

 ### License

-Unless stated otherwise, the material in this repo is released under the [MIT license](LICENSE).
+Unless stated otherwise, the material in this repo is released under the [MIT License](LICENSE).